deohs/r_onramp/r_data_types_language_basics.md

 TRUE       | logical   | logical           | logical
 Sys.Date() | double    | Date              | numeric
 Sys.time() | double    | POSIXct,  POSIXlt | numeric

-There are other, more esoteric data types, which you can learn about with `?typeof`.
-One of those is `list`, which we will cover soon.

 ## Data Types and Classes: Factors